How Crossing Your Legs Can Relieve Hip and Back Pain

 Step 1: Sit on the floor and maintain an upright posture.
 Cross your legs.

 Step 2: Slowly lean forward but begin at the area below the belly button.
 Lean forward as though you are trying to press this area into your ankles in front of you.
 Only move as far as you can while maintaining this posture.

 Step 3: Hold for 1-2 minutes while using your hands to support your forward lean.

 Note: Initially, there may not be very much forward lean possible.
 You may find yourself bending at the lower part of your spine.
 Do not do this.
 You want to bend only at the hip joint.
 Go only as far as your knees will allow to protect your knee joint.

 Tip: You can vary this exercise, by placing one folded leg fully overlaid on the other folded leg and by alternating sides between each hold.
 Relax into this forward lean.

 This type of exercise requires slow and deep breathing.
 The goal is to be able to place your elbows on the ground in front of you.
 Consciously try to contract your abdominals as you lower yourself down.

 It will require significant time before you can ultimately and comfortably reach this final position and hold for periods at a time.

-“the ideas here apply to several forms of chronic pain, in my case hip pain.
+“the ideas here apply to my case of hip pain.
 Simple, easy to understand steps that have made a huge difference in pain management and improving quality of life – thank you” R.S.
 Newmarket, Ontario, Canada.

-“Having the Low Back Pain Program, by Sherwin Nicholson, has helped me within just a couple weeks.”
+“Having this Program, by Sherwin Nicholson, has helped me within just a couple weeks.”
 A. G. Florida, United States.